yatiml/yatiml/README.rst

 have found a bug in the documentation.
 We'd love to fix it, but we need a bit of help from you to do so.
 Please do the following:

-1. use the search functionality `here <https://github.com/yatiml/yatiml/issues>`_ to see if someone already filed the same issue;
+#. use the `search functionality <https://github.com/yatiml/yatiml/issues>`_
+   to see if someone already filed the same issue;
-1. if your issue search did not yield any relevant results, make a new issue;
+#. if your issue search did not yield any relevant results, make a new issue;
-1. apply the "Question" label; apply other labels when relevant.
+#. apply the "Question" label; apply other labels when relevant.

 We'll answer your question, and improve the documentation where necessary.